 Despite the time required to handle these cases, court-appointed attorneys generally receive a maximum of \$120 per case in J&DR court (sidebar).
 The Virginia Supreme Court has established a rate of \$90 per hour for court-appointed counsel for time spent both in and out of court, including staff time and office overhead.
-At this current maximum amount and rate of hourly compensation, court-appointed attorneys an adult that is punishable by more than 20 tation, the novelty and rant such a waiver." (§ proved 730 waivers in
+At this current maximum amount and rate of hourly compensation, court-appointed attorneys are paid for less than two hours of time per case.
+However, the amount of work expected for a typical case suggests that this compensation is inadequate.